divonlan/genozip/README.md

 <br>
 The compression is lossless - the decompressed file is 100% identical to the original file.<br>
 Notes: <br>
-1. Losslessness is relative to the underlying textual file - for example, when compressing a .bam or a .fq.gz file - the losslessness is relative to the underlying SAM or FASTQ file respectively<br>
+1. Losslessness is relative to the underlying textual file - for example, when compressing a .bam or a .fq.gz file - the losslessness is relative to the underlying uncompressed BAM or FASTQ file respectively<br>
 2. The one exception is when using the --optimize option which is lossy (see --help for details)<br>
 <br>
 The command line options are similar to gzip and samtools/bcftools, so if you are familiar with these, it works pretty much the same.
 To get started, try: <b>genozip</b> --help<br>